thejasonxie/bun-pkg/README.md

 `bun-pkg.json` basically mirror the package.json you want to be created for new packages.
 `${PACKAGE}` will be replaced with the package name.

+Any 'scripts', 'dependencies', 'devDependencies', 'peerDependencies' lines will be appended to the new package.json.

 ```json
 {
   "name": "@organization/${PACKAGE}",